vergoh/vnstat/README.md

 This is the development branch for vnStat 2.0 that uses a sqlite database for storing data instead of a C structure dump in a file.
-A better database format is needed for enabling longer duration statistics with user configurable durations.
+A better database format was needed for enabling longer duration statistics with user configurable durations.
 Yearly and 5 minute resolution statistics are now included.

 # Status

 ##### Overall status

-  * alpha version with working daemon implementation
+  * alpha version
+    * has been tested so far only in 24/7 running servers
+  * vnstatd (daemon) has all features implemented
     * some sanity checks may be missing or disabled
   * vnstat (console output) has most features implemented
-  * vnstati (image output) lacks rewrite of most features
+  * vnstati (image output) lacks rewrite of some features
   * getting closer to replace vnStat 1.x

 ##### Done

+  * vnstatd (daemon)
     * database creation and handling
     * support for multiple interfaces
-  * dynamic data buffering in daemon, SaveInterval is honored
+    * dynamic data buffering, SaveInterval is honored
     * 5 minute, hourly, daily, monthly, yearly and total traffic recorded to database
     * legacy database files are read only during first startup for data import
       * write support is no longer included in code
     * full data import from vnStat 1.x database format including reconstructed yearly data
     * legacy database is not kept in memory for each interface during daemon runtime
     * new configuration options for data retention durations
       * features can be disabled
     * old data cleanup
       * executed during startup and then once every hour
   * most vnstat (console output) features
+  * many vnstati (image output) features

 ##### Removed features